zenmvvm/ZenMvvm/README.md

-### Tell Pages to AutoWire their respective ViewModels
+### Tell Pages to Wire their respective ViewModels

+If you follow the naming conventions, simple use `AutoWireViewModel` in the xaml of your view.

 ```xaml
 <?xml version="1.0" encoding="utf-8"?>